MateuszJalocha/Wages-analysis-and-football-players-classification/README.md

 ## Files

-The analysis file is made in Polish, but the comments in the files with code are in English.
+The analysis file is made in Polish, but comments in the files with code are in English.

 - **Data directory** - you can find there a csv file with the players data
 - **HTML directory** - knitted file with "ipynb" extension, you can find there results and analysis (polish language)